Savor the Flavors of Moroccan Lamb Backstrap Delight

 Harissa Roasted Vegetables

-Colorful vegetables roasted with spicy harissa paste, perfect as a side dish or a main vegetarian attraction.
+Vegetables roasted with spicy harissa for a colorful side or a fantastic vegetarian main—yum!

 Lamb Kofta Kebabs